 It’s a pretty silly premise, but Kendrick and Hader are both winsome personalities who tend to elevate any material they’re given, and there might be something refreshing in the North Pole being viewed from the perspective of Noelle instead of St. Nicholas.
 With that said….
 We haven’t quite gotten around to loading it up on our Disney+ yet either.

 Tim Allen really was on top of the world in the 1990s, wasn’t he?
 The star of ABC’s popular Home Improvement sitcom, and just a year away from becoming a Pixar legend in Toy Story, Allen could get any family entertainment greenlit.
 Thus enters Disney’s The Santa Clause, a movie that posits “what if Tim Allen became Santa?”
 That’s pretty much what happens when Allen’s schmo-y Scott Calvin inadvertently is responsible for the death of the previous Santa who slips off his roof.

 The consequence of Scott’s mistake is he puts on the red and white outfit to finish Santa’s sleigh ride that night, much to the delight of his son Charlie (Eric Lloyd).
-Little does he know that by donning the suit, he has entered into a “Santa Clause” which means he becomes the big guy—literally so as he gains 100 pounds of weight and a white beard overnight.
+Little does he know that by donning the suit, he has entered into a “Santa Clause” which means he becomes the big guy —literally.
 It’s still amusing now, but our favorite bit will always be David Krumholtz as the no-nonsense North Pole elf from Brooklyn.

 Other Christmas Movies on Disney+